-Once you’ve got your on-site SEO in shape, the biggest factor in moving your site up the search results is the number of links coming into your site.
+Once you’ve got your on-site SEO in shape, the biggest factor in getting visitors to your site is getting your content in front of relevant audiences.

 1. Commenting on other blogs

-The most important message here is to make sure you read the article you’re commenting on fully, including any comments that have gone before, and write something that adds to the article or to previous comments.
+The most important message relating to commenting is to make sure you read the article you’re commenting on fully, including any comments that have gone before, and write something that adds to the article or to previous comments.

 At all costs avoid the ‘nice post, thanks for sharing’ type comment.
 That’s just spam and likely won’t be approved.